Exploring Filey's Past :: Crimlisk Fisher Archive

 'Old Filey'

-Filey was a very important Fishing Station on the Yorkshire Coast with its geographical location as a natural protective harbour it probably saw commercial fishing activity over a period of hundreds of years.
-This activity at least for the previous 400 years centred around what was King Street and is now Queen Street, and the rows and yards adjoining, which was the heart of ‘Old Filey’ and was home to most of the fishing families.
+Filey was a very important fishing station on the Yorkshire Coast with its geographical location as a natural protective harbour.
+It probably saw commercial fishing activity over a period of hundreds of years.
+This activity at least for the last 400 years centred around what was King Street and is now Queen Street, and the rows and yards adjoining, which was the heart of ‘Old Filey’ and was home to most of the fishing families.

 When we say ‘Old Filey’ what do we really mean?

-Filey had a Roman Signal Station with a garrison of soldiers up on top of Filey Brigg, this was one of a series of such posts along the Yorkshire coast.
+Filey had a Roman Signal Station with a garrison of soldiers up on top of Filey Brigg, this was one of a series of such posts along the Yorkshire Coast.
 A most important structure that holds much speculation still with people is that of the ‘Spittal Rocks’, located off Filey Brigg.
-These rocks form what is thought to be a man-made pier, and at very low tides can be seen to form a harbour shaped structure with a mouth or opening between two separate pier structures that may have formed a harbour.
+Recent research by the Filey Underwater Research Group has tended to support the contention that these rocks form a man-made pier.
+At very low tides the rocks can be seen to form a harbour shaped structure with a mouth or opening between two separate pier structures that may have formed a harbour.

 Filey Brigg at a low tide, showing the Spittals bearing out to the right